function validateReview(pr) {

 There's a subtler problem too.
 As AI writes more, engineers write less.
 The ability to read, critique, and reason about unfamiliar code atrophies quietly - right when the stakes are highest.

 Browse challenges by difficulty.
-Access real-world open source codebases with carefully injected logical vulnerabilities and architectural flaws.
+Access real-world open source codebases with carefully injected bugs: the same classes of errors AI confidently writes and humans routinely miss.

 Leave inline comments directly on the diff.
 Categorize your feedback: Flag security blockers, major performance issues, or style nits.